Radico Khaitan Limited (NSE: RADICO) Q3 2026 Earnings Call dated Jan. 23, 2026

 Anurag Jain

 Thank you.
-The next question is from the line of Abhijit from Antique Stockbroking.
+The next question is from the line of Abhijeet from Antique Stockbroking.
 Please go ahead.

 Abhijeet Kundu

-Thanks for the follow up.
+Thanks for the follow-up.
 My question was on Morpheus Whiskey.
 I believe it is now available across eight states.
-And so which are the how has been the initial response to it?
-And you know, to follow it up, you would be also registered registering it with the CSD at some point in time.
-When do you see that?
-I mean, what are the plans with that.
+So, how has been the initial response to it?
+And to follow up, you would be also registering it with the CSD at some point in time.
+When do you see that, I mean, what are the plans with that?

 Abhishek Khaitan

-As far as mortgage goes, it is right now at the seeding stage and the initial response what we are getting is quite positive.
+As far as Morpheus goes, it is right now at the seeding stage and the initial response what we are getting is quite positive.
 We have priced it higher than the leading brands.
-So it’s at a.
-It’s a higher price point which Radical has always done with all its brands.
-So I think the response, what we are getting from the market is encouraging.
-It will take time because as we said, we do not chase volumes.
-We let the brand grow on its own and we feel that it has a good potential.
-And as far as the CSB goes, it’s still a long way off to get into CSB because there are a lot of criteria about the number of years it has to be in the civil market cases.
+So, it is at a higher price point which Radico has always done with all its brands.
+So I think the response what we are getting from the market is encouraging.
+It will take time, because as we said, we do not chase volumes, we let the brand grow on its own and we feel that it has good potential.
+And as far as the CSD goes, it is still a long way off to get into CSD, because you have a lot of criteria about the number of years it has to be in the civil market, sales in cases, then it takes one year to come in.
+So, I think there is still time left for it to enter the CSD.

 Thank you.
-The next question is from the line of Ajay Thakur from Anandrati Securities.
+The next question is from the line of Ajay Thakur from Anand Rathi Securities.
 Please go ahead.

 Ajay Thakur

-Hello sir.
-Thanks for taking my question sir, I had two questions.
-One was what to understand what.
+Hello, sir.
+Thanks for taking my question.
+Sir, I had two questions.
+One was what to understand —

 Abhishek Khaitan